NullDev/Advent-of-Code/README.md

 ## :trophy: Goal

 I attempted to solve every problem as functional as possible and with as little code as possible while still being performant. <br>
-Some solutions could be one-liners but I left them splitted up for the sake of readability.
+Some solutions could be one-liners¹ but I left them splitted up for the sake of readability.

+<sub>¹: One-Liner as in one semantical instruction (e.g. chained higher order functions. putting semicolons in one line does not count)</sub>

 I also tried to experiment with a couple of different things: